Our client (who wishes to remain anonymous) is a major retail organisation with more than 1,200 stores and 160,000 staff.

 “We recommended Azure Active Directory (AAD) Premium as the cloud identity service to use to provide a single place to access cloud services and apps.
 In this case, SharePoint and Yammer.

-For the superstore, the FIM licences as part of the EMS meant they could put identity at the heart of the system.
-On-premise and cloud identity could become a reality with FIM to manage the automatic provisioning of the accounts into their AD.
+For the retailer, having the FIM licences as part of EMS meant they could put identity at the heart of the system.
+On-premises and cloud identity could become a reality with FIM to manage the automatic provisioning of the accounts into their AD.

-“The new solution was highly scaleable with the potential to allow them to extend identity and access integration for other on-premise and cloud systems.”
+“The new solution was highly scaleable with the potential to allow them to extend identity and access integration for other on-premises and cloud systems.”